-LP GAS container and gas line connections should be checked.
+LP GAS tank and gas line connections should be checked.

-NOTE: Some states prohibit vehicles equipped with LP gas containers from using tunnels.
+NOTE: Some states prohibit vehicles equipped with LP gas tanks from using tunnels.
 A few other states prohibit traveling with the Service valve open and the pilots lit.
 Check the regulations of the states through which you intend to travel.

-EXTERIOR ACCESS DOORS AND HATCHES should be closed and locked.
+EXTERIOR ACCESS DOORS for storage and equipment should be closed and locked.